-A cash-out refinance is different than simply refinancing your home.
-When you refinance, you take out a new loan for the same amount but at a lower interest rate.
+Cash-out refinancing is different from simply refinancing your home where you don’t see any cash in hand.
+With a traditional mortgage refinance, you take out a new loan for the same amount but at a lower interest rate and monthly payment.

-Similar to a “>home equity loan, the goal of cash-out refinancing is to lower your interest rate.
-With a cash-out refinance, you’re turning the home equity into cash.
-Cash-out refinancing is usually less expensive than a home equity loan.
+Similar to a home equity loan, the goal of cash-out refinancing is to access the equity in your home.
+Cash-out refinances are usually less expensive than home equity loans.

 - Consolidate debt: The average interest rate on credit cards is 17.25%.
 But if you’re carrying a balance from month to month, this can add up to a lot of money in interest.
 Using a cash-out refinance to pay down credit cards can save you thousands of dollars.

 - Fund home improvement projects: Home improvement projects are typically a good investment because they increase the value of your home.
 However, not all projects will add the same amount of value, so make sure you do your homework first.